 After nine months of anticipation and doing everything within your power to prepare your baby for a healthy life, it is heartbreaking to learn – either immediately or years later – that your child suffered a brain injury when he or she was born.
 Although we can’t begin to know how you feel, we do have a sense of the daunting road ahead.
-That’s why we’re committed to doing everything within our power to hold medical professionals accountable for the injury they caused your child.
+That’s why the Ohio birth injury attorneys at The Becker Law Firm are committed to doing everything within our power to hold medical professionals accountable for the injury they caused your child.

 What is HIE?

 Even though unborn babies can’t breathe air, they still need oxygen.
 They get that oxygen from the mother’s blood, which is transferred to the baby through the placenta.
 During or around birth, a variety of circumstances can cause the baby’s blood oxygen levels and/or blood flow to drop.
 Although babies can bounce back from short periods of oxygen deprivation, when the baby’s brain is deprived of oxygen for an extended period of time, it can result in brain damage.
 This type of brain injury is called hypoxic-ischemic encephalopathy (HIE).
 HIE is one form of neonatal encephalopathy, and can be caused by birth asphyxia or intrapartum (intrauterine) asphyxia.

 Babies who have suffered HIE are classified as having mild, moderate, or severe HIE according to the Sarnat Grading Scale.

 - Mild HIE is characterized by the baby being hyperalert, and having normal muscle tone, dilated and reactive pupils, and regular breathing.
 Mild HIE usually lasts less than 24 hours.